 - The dog should be controlled on a leash and the cat should be free to walk away if wanting to.
 You will want to pay close attention to the animal’s body language.
 Making sure both feel comfortable (loose bodies, no hard staring, etc.).
 If the dog seems too interested in meeting the cat, that can also be problematic, perhaps a prey drive to beware of.

 Additional Behavior Links:

 Here is a welcoming home your new dog webinar – Meant for when you adopt a new dog, but the majority of it applies to new foster dogs in the home too!

 Advanced Behavior Webinars

-- Advanced Canine Body Language (base course but trainer level so pretty in depth)
+- Advanced Canine Body Language

 - Reaching the Shy and Fearful Dog